jamesg545454/Track-Actions/README.md

 + **Nudge Play Cursor** - **Nudge Play Cursor Back** <br>
 These move the play cursor forward or backward by the grid value if snap is on or if snap is off in 1 ms steps.
 These actions exist in the **Track** command category to allow them to be non-contextual to media selection and also because the Transport category is not available to categorize scripted actions.

+**Version 1.0.2 **
++ Fixed non-fatal error with Remove Inactive Layers if no tracks are selected.